VoltLang/Diode/doc/jsonoutput.md

         "children": [{...}]
     }

-If present, `parent` is a string containing the name of this classes parent class.
+If present, `parent` is a string containing the name of this classes parent class. `parentFull` is the same, but the fully qualified name.

-If present, `interfaces` is an array of strings of interfaces this class implements.
+If present, `interfaces` is an array of strings of interfaces this class implements. `interfacesFull` is the same, but the fully qualified names.

 `isAbstract` is a `boolean` value that is present when the given class is an `abstract` class.